 You’ll/You’ve/She’s/He’d/He’s/It’ll/It’d/We’ll/We’re/They’ve/They’ll and many more.

-🔅 Get this one already?
+🔅 Okay with this one now?
 Go to Skill 16.

 🛠 Need some more advice?
 Read on.